 Fun Bee Facts to Share

 Do you know a lot about bees?
 Humans and honey bees have been interacting for a very long time.
 Yet, the honey bee still has some mysteries of the hive that we don’t understand.
-Our years of study has uncovered some truly fascinating bee facts.
-Let’s see how many are new to you.
+Even after all this time of exploring honey bee facts – some may still surprise you.
+Let’s see how many of these fascinating bee facts are new to you.

 1.Honey bees are social insects that live together in large colonies.
 The survival of the colony over time depends on the work of many individuals.

 2. A honey bee colony is a social organism.
 Individual bees work and die in a relatively short time.
 But they are replaced by new bees.
 The honey bee colony itself can live from year to year.

 The honey bee colony has a well-developed system of communication that allows individuals to work together effectively.